 Perhaps been gone a long time but we thought it is time to bring back the black knitted unisex slipover.
-They are an easy clothing item and will always be useful if you want to layer up your look for the colder days.
-But even wearing them up just over a plain t-shirt will do just fine in summer or spring.
+It is an easy clothing item and will always be useful if you want to layer up your look for the colder days.
+But even wearing them just over a plain t-shirt will do just fine in summer or spring.

 We executed this black knitted unisex slipover in a black waffle knit structure.
 To make it bit more unexpected we choose for a raw edge finishing.
 To bring some elegant tension to the knit we choose for a black satin v-neckline.

 How to style this black knitted unisex slipover

 This spencer is a very easy to wear item for creating layers in your look.
 Its versatility is therefore very useful in your sustainable wardrobe.

 From origin a spencer is a men’s clothing item.
 For the warmer days we think it’s suitable to just wear the slipover as a tank top.
 Put on some nice black short or relaxed trousers and roll up the leg and you have the perfect holiday look.
 For spring and early autumn we suggest wearing the black knitted slipover over a black t-shirt with short or long sleeves.
 Combine it with a straight relaxed black trouser and you will have a perfect basic look.
 For a fun look during the colder days we suggest our black bamboo Long Jo’s with black drop-crotch trousers.
 Our long oversized button down hydrophilic shirt underneath the slipover.
 Finish this fun and creative look with a tough looking black boot.